Project F

 Published · Updated

-This post begins by examining the RISC-V jump instructions: jal and jalr.
+This RISC-V assembler post begins by examining the RISC-V jump instructions: jal and jalr.
 Jump instructions are the basis of functions, so we’ll then dig into function calls, the RISC-V ABI, calling convention, and how to use the stack.
 Jump instructions are included in RV32I, the base integer instruction set.
-New to the RISC-V assembler series?
-Check out the first part on arithmetic instructions.

-In the last few years, we’ve seen an explosion of RISC-V CPU designs, especially on FPGA.
+In the last few years, we’ve seen an explosion of RISC-V CPU designs on FPGA and ASIC, including the RP2350 found on the Raspberry Pi Pico 2.
 Thankfully, RISC-V is ideal for assembly programming with its compact, easy-to-learn instruction set.
-This series will help you learn and understand 32-bit RISC-V instructions (RV32) and the RISC-V ABI.
+This series will help you learn and understand 32-bit RISC-V instructions and programming.

 Jump